Sticktron/g0blin/README.md

 Patchfinder from Xerub

-Cydia from Saurik
+Thanks to Powerful Saurik for Cydia and answering my questions and being a boss.

 Special thanks to {unknown} and {unknown} for reaching out, answering my questions, and providing critical insight.
-Thanks to Powerful Saurik for answering my questions and being a boss.

 Also thanks to the community and everyone who had a hand in helping to get this thing off the ground :)